ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-7. Can we use lasso or ridge regression in high dimensional setup?
+Q. Can we use lasso or ridge regression in high dimensional setup?

 <details><summary><b>Answer</b></summary>